hugocornellier/agelapse/agelapse-mobile/README.md

 AgeLapse uses pre-trained TensorFlow models to perform landmark recognition, then uses the detected positions to stabilize the image sequence.

-This is the Mobile (Flutter) build of AgeLapse.
+This is the mobile build (Flutter) of AgeLapse.
 Google MLKit is used for landmark detection, while all alignment is done using built-in libraries and the Canvas object.

 ## Installation